-Emphasis of a matter
+Emphasis of Matter

-We draw attention to note 3 to the financial statements, which describes that the financial statements have been prepared on a going concern basis as the shareholder has committed to providing financial support to the Company to meet its financial obligations when they fall due.
-Our opinion is not modified with respect to this matter.
+We draw attention to note 3 of the financial statements, which describes that the financial statements have been prepared on a going concern basis as the shareholder has committed to providing financial support to the Company to enable it to meet its financial obligations when they fall due.
+Our opinion is not modified in respect of this matter.

-Other matter
+Other Matter

-These are the separate financial statements of Reliance Industries (Middle East) DMCC which have been prepared to comply with the requirements of Section 136 of the Indian Companies Act, 2013.
-Our report is intended solely for management to comply with these requirements and may not be suitable for another purpose.
+These financial statements of Reliance Industries (Middle East) DMCC have been prepared to comply with the requirements of Section 136 of the Indian Companies Act, 2013.
+As a result the financial statements may not be suitable for another purpose.
 Our report is intended solely for management, the Company and Reliance Industries Limited ("the Parent Company") and should not be distributed to or used by parties other than management, the Company and the Parent Company.